SchoolyB/language.ez/src/faq/why-no-package-manager.md

 order: 5
 ---

-# Why doesn't EZ have a package manager?

 EZ has no package manager.
 No `ez install`.
 No `ez add`.
 No dependency hell.
 This is permanent and by design.

 ## The Short Answer